jstockdale/rfcensus/README.md

 • HackRF One
 • Anything that speaks to librtlsdr or hackrf tools

-You'll also need the underlying decoder tools installed.
-The easiest path is `./scripts/install_decoders.sh` (see above), which handles all of this.
+You'll also need the underlying decoder binaries installed.
+The easiest path is `./scripts/install_decoders.sh` which handles all of this.
 To install manually:

 ```bash
 # Debian/Ubuntu